 Limit or bar yourself from unnecessary technology use during study and class times.
 This is another thing you can ask a friend to hold you accountable to!

-- Leave your smartphone, laptop, etc. either at home or with a friend while studying.
+- Leave your smartphone, laptop, etc. at home, in another room, or with a friend while studying.

 - Use internet-blocking sites or self-management tools.
 Click here to learn more.